-The author says that rapists are predominantly from lower class.
+The author says that rapists are predominantly from the lower class.

 But studies also show that men with a high partner count are also more likely to use violence and that men who expected to earn high income were also more likely to use force.

 - Sometimes unscientific

 The author says that a child represented 1/20 of a woman’s lifetime reproductive potential and 1/1000 of a man’s.